About The Centre

 As part of its commitment to the development of both scholarship and policy the Centre seeks not only to deepen understandings of current gender relations but to find evidence of positive change.
 We aim to discover and develop flexible and responsive ways of thinking and doing gender in the everyday and in our institutions and workplaces, and to create space for conjecture about the possibilities for more equitable and diverse relations between men, women, masculinities and femininities.

 The Centre actively pursues links with community, government and international research organisations.
-It maintains an active relationship with the Global Institute for Women’s Leadership at Kings College London, and a range of other international research centres, such as the Centre for with GEXcel, the Centre of Gender Excellence in Sweden.
+It maintains an active relationship with the Global Institute for Women’s Leadership at Kings College London, and a range of other international research centres, such as GEXcel, the Centre of Gender Excellence in Sweden.